Dodgers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Max Muncy and the Los Angeles Dodgers take on Brandon Marsh and the Philadelphia Phillies on Tuesday at 10:10 PM ET, in the second of a three-game series at Dodger Stadium.
+Mookie Betts and the Los Angeles Dodgers will take the field against the Philadelphia Phillies and J.T.
+Realmuto at Dodger Stadium on Wednesday at 4:10 PM ET.

-The Dodgers are listed as -165 moneyline favorites for this matchup against the Phillies (+140).
-The total is 8 runs for the game (with -105 odds on the over and -115 odds on the under).
+Oddsmakers list the Dodgers as -145 moneyline favorites, while giving the underdog Phillies +120 moneyline odds.
+The over/under is 8 runs for the game (with -105 odds on the over and -115 odds to go under).

 Dodgers vs. Phillies Odds & Info